yass43/yass43/readme.md

 # Hi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">, I'm Yassine

 - Liked mathematics and physics from a young age, discovered CS and ML in university
 - Focused on generative modelling but open to many areas in ML
+- Currently working on MLE
 - Enjoy sport, hikes, mountains and history